wxWidgets/website/docs/faq/general/index.md

 ### What is wxBase?

 wxBase is a subset of wxWidgets comprised by the non-GUI classes.
-It includes wxWidgets container and primitive data type classes (including wxString, wxDateTime and so on) and also useful wrappers for the operating system objects such as files, processes, threads, sockets and so on.
+It includes wxWidgets container and primitive data type classes (including `wxString`, `wxDateTime` and so on) and also useful wrappers for the operating system objects such as files, processes, threads, sockets and so on.
 With very minor exceptions wxBase may be used in exactly the same way as wxWidgets but it doesn't require a GUI to run and so is ideal for creating console mode